Darcolosse/mcdasnake/README.md

     - BACKEND_IP, API_IP — IP addresses to bind the services
     - BACKEND_PORT, API_PORT — ports used by the services

-- For local development, create a .env file in ./backend with the required variables (DATABASE_URL, NODE_ENV, any JWT or session secrets) and run npm scripts as described below.

 ## How to run ?